openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

    ...
 ```

-By default, only `throw` transition is allowed.
-Neither `jmp` nor fallthrough at the beginning of the exception handler is allowed.
+By default only `throw` transition is allowed.
+Neither `jmp`, nor
+fallthrough on beginning of exception handler are allowed.

-This behavior can be altered by the option `C-TO-H`.
+This behavior may be altered by option `C-TO-H`.

-### Checks for jumps from code to the exception handler
+### Code into exception handler

 ```
 =========